hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

 Type: `osc-bsusurrogate`

-The `osc-bsusurrogate` Packer builder is able to create Outscale OMIs by running a source instance with an attached volume, provisioning the attached volume in such a way that it can be used as the root volume for the OMI, and then snapshotting and creating the OMI from that volume.
+The `osc-bsusurrogate` Packer builder is able to create Outscale OMIs by running a source virtual machine with an attached volume, provisioning the attached volume in such a way that it can be used as the root volume for the OMI, and then snapshotting and creating the OMI from that volume.